Our ServicesChild Baptism

 Will it cost me anything?

-No, Baptism is free – but we do ask for a contribution of £10 towards the cost of an organist for the service.
+No, Baptism is free – but if music is requested we do ask for a contribution of £10 towards the cost of an organist for the service.
 This is appreciated for the organists professional services, thank you.

 What happens after my baby is baptised?